- Product Category

-The primary sources in this collection come from multiple regions, thereby offering the opportunity for the comparative study of left-wing thinking.
+The primary sources in this collection come from multiple regions, offering the opportunity for a comparative study of left-wing thinking and government ideology.
 For example, how communist parties differ around the world, why communism or socialism succeeds in some countries and not others, as well as the characteristics of these movements in different countries.

 Radical Left Political Movements and Social Issues: American Old Left